-By Craig Leerman • April 1, 2013 Recently, I detailed a checklist of “everyday carry” (EDC) tools that stagehands should always have on hand at every gig (see it here).
+By Craig Leerman • April 13, 2018 Previously I detailed a checklist of “everyday carry” (EDC) tools that stagehands should always have on hand at every gig (see it here).
 It met with such a positive response that I’m going to share additional tools that invariable make me more efficient, and the job a bit easier.
 While this might seem like a lot to lug around, I’ve found these items to be well worth the added weight and hassle.
 To simplify transportation, I break them up into separate cases.
 A Pelican 1510 case holds meters and tools.
 (This has to be checked if I’m flying to a gig.)
-A standard hard shelled suitcase has been adapted as a carry-on, holding computers, iPad, utility mixer, headphones, and other items.
+A standard hard-shell suitcase has been adapted as a carry-on, holding computers, iPad, utility mixer, headphones, and other items.
 Q Box – If I can only have one extra tool in addition to my EDC, this is it.
 The Whirlwind Q Box line tester is my favorite tool, used for verifying that a signal is present and also serving as a signal generator.
 Utility mixer – A Mackie 1202 serves this role, and can be used as a sub-mixer for additional inputs, as well as to provide additional output feeds with metering and as a back-up to the main console in case of failure on smaller gigs.
 Computers – I usually carry two laptops for measurement, recording, editing and playback.
 For show cues, I use Sports Sounds Pro software instead of carrying my 360 Systems Instant Replay.
 Focusrite 8i6 interfaces handle inputs and outputs.
 Pads & pods – In addition to an iPhone, I carry an iPad and iPod Touch loaded with console remotes (both audio and lighting) and other helpful apps.
 An Apple Airport Express provides a network when needed.
 Cans & coms – Everybody likes to use their own headphones (a.k.a., “cans”) and intercom headsets, and I’m no exception.
 My headgear includes Koss cans, R-Columbia lightweight intercom headset, and Eartec wireless comm system.
 Mics, clips & screens – My travel kit includes a Shure SM58, Shure SM57, Shure MX418 with base, Countryman B2D lavalier and Dayton Audio Measurement mic.
 A few mic clips and assortment of windscreens are tucked in for good measure.
 SPL meter – The Galaxy CM-130 meter that I use provides more accurate readings than the apps built into my Apple devices.
 Multi-meter – My choice is a Fluke 321 volt meter.
 The clamp allows me to measure the current draw (amperage) on the feeder legs on a PD without interrupting power.
-Read the rest of this post 1 2 About Craig Craig Leerman Senior Contributing Editor, ProSoundWeb & Live Sound International Craig has worked in a wide range of roles in professional audio for more than 25 years in a dynamic career that encompasses touring, theater, live televised broadcast events and even concerts at the White House.
-Currently he owns and operates Tech Works, a regional production company that focuses on corporate events based in Las Vegas and Reno.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Basics Craig Leerman Measurement Meters Technician · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Read the rest of this post 1 2 About Craig Craig Leerman Senior Contributing Editor, ProSoundWeb & Live Sound International Craig has worked in a wide range of roles in professional audio for more than 30 years in a dynamic career that encompasses touring, theater, live televised broadcast events and even concerts at the White House.
+Currently he owns and operates Tech Works, a regional production company that focuses on corporate events based in Reno. http://techworksreno.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Ryan says I like this but what piece of equipment do you use to carry all of this?
+Tagged with: Audio Basics Craig Leerman Measurement Meters Technician · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.